-Please note these dates are for 2017.
-For a current list of public holidays in Greece go to: http://www.worldtravelguide.net/greece/public-holidays
+For a current list of public holidays in Greece go to: https://www.worldtravelguide.net/guides/europe/Greece/public-holidays/

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.

 In Greece, we stay in locally run accommodation including guesthouses, smaller-scale hotels and homestays in an effort to support the local economies.
 We also visit locally-run restaurants and markets where travellers will have opportunities to support local businesses and purchase handicrafts created by local artisans.